Top European Diplomats Urge Inclusive Transition In Syria Visit - UrduPoint

 - 'Important crossroads' -

-Despite "scepticism" about HTS -- which is rooted in the Syrian branch of Al-Qaeda and is designated a terrorist organisation by numerous governments -- Baerbock said that "we must not miss the opportunity to support the Syrian people at this important crossroads".
+Despite "scepticism" about HTS -- Baerbock said that "we must not miss the opportunity to support the Syrian people at this important crossroads".

-She also asked the new regime to avoid "acts of vengeance against groups within the population", to avoid a long delay before elections, and to avert any attempts at the "Islamisation" of the judicial and education systems.
+She also asked the new regime to avoid "acts of vengeance against groups within the population".

-Since Assad's ousting, a bevy of foreign envoys have travelled to Damascus to meet with the country's new leaders.
+Since Assad's ousting, a series of foreign envoys have travelled to Damascus to meet with the country's new leaders.

 France and Germany had both already sent lower-level delegations last month.